Keeping grey squirrels out of your garden

 Here's what you can do to discourage squirrels in a kind and humane way.

 How to keep grey squirrels out of your garden

 Grey squirrels are attracted to areas like gardens that have access to food and shelter.
-To discourage them try to reduce the food available.
+To discourage them, try to reduce the food available to them.
 Changes you can make in your garden are:

-- when planting bulbs - cover them with a wire mesh to allow the plants to grow and stop squirrels digging them up.
+- Cover bulbs with a wire mesh to allow the plants to grow and stop squirrels digging them up.

 If you're having problems with grey squirrels burying food in your lawn, don't put out nuts and other hard foods for birds or squirrels.

 Moving grey squirrels out of your garden